 allocated the array-specific information is not available, but it is

-nevertheless assumed present by delete[]
+nevertheless assumed present by delete[].
+This latter operator will

 interpret bogus values before the array's first element as size information,